Journal of Sociolinguistics

 The Journal of Sociolinguistics is a peer-reviewed academic journal that covers topics in sociolinguistics.
 Its scope encompasses a wide range of languages treated from a multidisciplinary point of view.
-It was established in 1997 and appears four times a year.
-It is published by Wiley-Blackwell and the current editor in chief is Monica Heller (sociolinguist),(University of Toronto).
+It was established in 1997 and appears five times a year.
+It is published by Wiley-Blackwell and the current editors in chief are Lauren Hall-Lew (the University of Edinburgh), Jaspal Naveel Singh (the Open University), and Andrew Wong (California State University, East Bay).

 Abstracting and indexing

 The journal is indexed in the following services: